Stakedllc/YIPs/YIPS/yip-ddex_lending_opportunity.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the YIP.-->
-DDEX is a decentralized margin trading platform built on Ethereum that launched mid-August 2019.
+DDEX is a decentralized margin trading platform built on Ethereum that launched the current version of their protocol in October 2019.
 It operates similarly to Compound, dYdX and bZx - users can supply funds to a pool and earn interest, and they can borrow off of posted collateral.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->